shamimsareem/GeoSCN/README.md

-The whole project deploy on X-Linear attention.
+The whole project deploy on X-Linear attention https://github.com/JDAI-CV/image-captioning?tab=readme-ov-file.
 Both GeoSA-1 and GeoSA-2 are in att_basic_model.py and att_basic_model2.py respectively.
 The low rank files with 2 alternative has been uploaded as low_rank.py.
 The whole clear files willbe uploaded soon.